panos-bou/AUEB-Project-of-echnological-Development-Innovation-and-Entrepreneurship/README.md

 - Apply practical tools and frameworks, such as the Business Model Canvas, to conceptualize and validate startup ideas.

 ### Our Concept: **FitMind**
-The project focuses on **FitMind**, an innovative application designed to promote mental wellness through personalized digital experiences.
+The project focuses on **FitMind**, an innovative application designed to promote physical and mental wellness through personalized digital experiences.
 Each part of the assignment walks through stages of ideation, market analysis, business modeling, and pitching.

 ### 📁 Repository Structure
 - `part1.pdf`: Initial concept and problem statement